Tenants. Variants. Products. One control plane.

 How we're different

-One queryable place for who has what, why, and since when.
+One queryable place for which product has what, for which tenant, why, and since when.

-Tenant matrix as a first-class object — not a flag-by-flag spreadsheet rebuilt in Notion.
+Customer → Product → Tenant as first-class objects — not a flag-by-flag spreadsheet rebuilt in Notion.

 Tenantbilling_v2kyc_literefunds